-Originally established in 1988 as a book series, Social Philosophy Today has evolved into a well-respected peer-reviewed annual journal.
-It is published in electronic format and is also available in print on demand.
-Each volume is based on the theme of the previous annual International Social Philosophy Conference.
-We also welcome submissions from non-conference participants, and only those articles recommended on the basis of anonymous peer review are accepted for publication.
+Originally established in 1988 as a book series, Social Philosophy Today has evolved into a well-respected peer-reviewed journal.
+It is published annually in electronic format and is also available in print on demand.
+The topic of each volume is based on the theme of the annual International Social Philosophy Conference.
+Anyone may submit a relevant manuscript and only those manuscripts recommended on the basis of anonymous peer-review are accepted for publication.
 The acceptance rate is approximately 30%.

-To facilitate anonymous review, the author should not be identified in the manuscript, the abstract, or in any electronic signature.
-Author contact information, including name, institutional affiliation, and an e-mail address, must be submitted as an attachment on a separate title sheet.
+Title sheet: To facilitate anonymous review, the author should not be identified in the manuscript or the abstract, or in any electronic signature.
+Contact information, including name, institutional affiliation, and an e-mail address, must be submitted as an attachment on a separate title sheet.

-Manuscripts should be submitted in Word format (.doc, .docx, .rtf).
-They should be double-spaced - including quotations, notes, and references - and the right margin should not be justified.
-The maximum length is 6,000 words.
+File type and format: Manuscripts should be submitted in Word format (.docx, .doc).
+They should be double-spaced (including quotations, notes, and references), and the right margin should not be justified.

 Citation style: We use The Chicago Manual of Style “author-date” system, and request that authors use this in their submissions.
 More information is available here.